mauro7inf/offtonic-audioplayer/README.md

 ## Sequence < Playable < AudioComponent < Component

 Activates a sequence of events on an audio-rate timer.
 You can use this to play a whole song, for example.
 Timer precision is necessarily within 128 samples, though, since that's the buffer size of the `AudioWorkletProcessor`.
+The `Sequence` will not end unless you specifically end it, either by calling `stop()` or `release()` or setting a `duration` (property from `Playable`), or using a `SequenceAction` within the sequence to trigger one of these methods.

 ### Properties